-- 6.2.1 No Contract for the execution of works or for the supply of goods or services shall be made unless budgetary provision has been made in annual revenue or capital estimates approved by the PCC or any variance in accordance with the Financial Regulations. - 6.2.2 The Procurement/Project Lead must assess the requirement, in a manner commensurate with its complexity and value, by: - (i) appraising the need for the expenditure and its priority; - (ii) defining the objectives of the purchase; - (iii) assessing the types of risks associated with the purchase and how to manage them; - (iv) confirming that there is delegated approval for the expenditure and the purchase accords with the approved policy framework and Scheme of Delegation and Consent; - (v) if the total value of the proposed expenditure is estimated to be below £25,000, actioning the procurement in accordance with the procurement routes stipulated in clause 5.7 and 5.8 in the Procurement Procedures Section of this document; - (vi) if the total value of the proposed expenditure is estimated to be £25,000 or above, then a Statement of Requirement will need completing and forwarding to the Commercial Team.
-The requestor will need to ensure a budget provision exists, and this will need to be verified with Finance Business Partner and issued to the Commercial Team as part of the SoR.
+- 6.2.1 No Contract for the execution of works or for the supply of goods or services shall be made unless budgetary provision has been made in annual revenue or capital estimates approved by the PCC or any variance in accordance with the Financial Regulations. - 6.2.2 The Procurement/Project Lead must assess the requirement, in a manner commensurate with its complexity and value, by: - (i) appraising the need for the expenditure and its priority; - (ii) defining the objectives of the purchase; - (iii) assessing the types of risks associated with the purchase and how to manage them: - (iv) confirming that there is delegated approval for the expenditure and the purchase accords with the approved policy framework and scheme of delegation; - (v) if the total value of the proposed expenditure is estimated to be below £25,000, actioning the procurement in accordance with the procurement routes stipulated in clause 5.7 and 5.8 in the Procurement Procedures Section of this document; - (vi) if the total value of the proposed expenditure is estimated to be £25,000 or above, then a Statement of Requirement will need completing and forwarding to the Commercial Team.
+The requestor will need to ensure a budget provision exists, and this will be verified with Finance by the Commercial Team.